mlc-mlapis/docs/src/documentation/cli/available-commands.md

 ### Flags

-All push parameters are optional and can be used as both parameter `--parameterName` or be put inside your enviroment variables as `PARAMETERNAME`. **By default it will take in account your `gitignore`**.
+All push parameters are optional and can be used both as parameter `--parameterName` or be put inside your enviroment variables as `PARAMETERNAME`. **By default, it will take in account your `gitignore`**.

 #### `--versionName`